 The support provided by the local nutrition professional will be tailored and nuanced towards the demographic of each particular setting and community in which it operates, in recognition of the fact that each early years setting is different and is likely to face different challenges.

-As part of the programme early years settings will be able to work towards accreditation with the EYN Partnership Quality Mark, demonstrating their whole settings approach to good nutrition practice.
+As part of the programme early years settings will be able to work towards achieving the EYN Partnership Quality Mark, demonstrating their whole settings approach to good nutrition practice.

-The EYN Partnership will also upskill and empower early years practitioners by providing them with the opportunity to study for an accredited Level 3 award in nutrition and hydration in the early years.
+The EYN Partnership will also upskill and empower early years practitioners by providing them with the access to training as appropriate.

 EYN Partnership resources have been developed using the expertise of the British Nutrition Foundation and the Pre-school Learning Alliance with guidance from the EYN Partnership Expert Panel.